 Our membership includes people who live in Avon Lake and all its surrounding communities; we are made up of singles, couples, families; we welcome persons of any age, color, ability, or sexual orientation.
 We come from dozens of different religious backgrounds, and we are politically and culturally diverse.

 As the oldest church in Avon Lake, we are known as a community church.
 We open our doors to a number of groups including the Avon Lake Women’s Chorus, Girl Scouts, Cub Scouts and three weekly Alcoholics Anonymous groups.
-We are proud to be the home of the Jack-N-Jill Nursery School, the largest preschool in Avon Lake, providing quality education for three through five year olds.
+We are proud to be the home of the Jack-N-Jill Nursery School, the largest preschool in Avon Lake, providing quality education for two and one-half through five year olds.

 How we’re organized: